 When the drain field is exposed to standing water, it can become waterlogged.
 The consequences of this could include having wastewater back up into your toilet or sink.
 This can pose a serious sanitation issue and health hazard.

-The flood actually seldom damages the septic system itself.
+Flooding seldom damages the septic system itself.
 However, any openings may allow floodwater and accompanying debris to enter.
 Areas the floodwater can enter through include the tank cover and the manhole cover, as well as the inlet and outlet pipes.
 The debris and silt that get in may cause solid waste in the tank to rise and plug the outlet and inlet pipes.

-What Homeowners Can Do
+What Homeowners in Bellingham Can Do

 If the drain field is flooded, you may not even be able to run your sink or flush your toilet.
 The best solution is to limit water usage as much as possible.
 As soon as the water recedes, arrange for an OSS inspection to evaluate for potential backups.
 The system may require a septic tank pumping.